WICG/attribution-reporting-api/AGGREGATE.md

    ...,
    "aggregatable_trigger_data": ...,
    "aggregatable_values": ...,
-   "aggregatable_source_registration_time": "omit" // or "include", defaults to "omit" if not present }
+   "aggregatable_source_registration_time": "exclude" // or "include", defaults to "exclude" if not present }
 ```

 Strawman: There should be ~0.05 reports (in expectation) sent for trigger
-registrations that omit `source_registration_time` field, and ~0.25 reports for
+registrations that exclude `source_registration_time` field, and ~0.25 reports for
 those that include this field.

 ## Data processing through a Secure Aggregation Service